Jordan Patty talks about his win in the MAC championship game and what it means for Central Michigan to win the title. The Detroit News

 “It’s because of him.
 He’s the best coach I’ve ever had.”

 First-year Central Michigan coach Jordan Bischel talks about his team’s accomplishments this season.
-Evan Petzold, Special to The Detroit News
+The Detroit News

 During the second weekend of the season, the Chippewas were playing Lamar University in Beaumont, Texas.
 The players from Lamar were calling the CMU athletes lucky after each win.